IHE/RAD.IRA/input/pagecontent/volume-1.md

 The following sections elaborate on each step in this use case.
 The hyperlinks in the use case diagram above link to the corresponding step for quick access.

-Furthermore, in the [Examples](example.html) tab, it contains sample events following this use case.
+Furthermore, the [Examples](example.html) tab, contains sample events following this use case.

 ###### 1:XX.4.2.1.2.0 Common Subscription Flow

-Subscribing to a reporting session is a common starting step for an actor to start communicating with other actors in the reporting session in realtime.
+Subscribing to a reporting session is a common starting point for an actor to start communicating with other actors in the reporting session in realtime.

 Subscribing to a reporting session involves two transactions: